Hull, East Yorkshire: Philip Larkin

 Whitefriargate/Marks & Spencer

-Most of Larkin’s library staff were female and, intrigued by the purchases with which they returned to work after lunchtime trips to town, he decided to pay the store a visit.
+Larkin was fascinated by what his library staff brought back from their lunchtime shopping breaks to Marks & Spencer’s, so much so that he decided to pay the store a visit.
 You can find a copy of the resulting poem – ‘The Large Cool Store’ – inside the shop, just by the lift on the ground floor.

 ‘The large cool store selling cheap clothes